Loughborough College: Partnerships and Collaborations

 Loughborough College has developed numerous partnerships locally, nationally, and internationally, which enhance its offerings and reputation.

 Chief among these is its close collaboration with Loughborough University.
 While the college and the university are separate institutions, they share a synergistic relationship.
 The physical proximity (the college is across the road from the main university campus) and shared student union membership integrate college students into the wider Loughborough student community.
 Many college alumni progress to Loughborough University for higher studies, and some college higher education courses have historically been validated by the university.
 The two institutions also cooperate on sporting initiatives, taking advantage of Loughborough’s world-renowned sports facilities.

 The college maintains formal academic partnerships with other universities to validate its degree programmes.
 Notably, it is an affiliate college of the University of Derby, which validates several of Loughborough’s foundation and honours degree courses.
 Similarly, the college partners with Sheffield Hallam University for specific programmes, leveraging Hallam’s recognition (Hallam was named University of the Year for Teaching Quality 2020) to ensure high standards in curriculum design.
 These partnerships mean students can study for university awards while remaining at Loughborough College.
 In 2024, the college further expanded its academic collaborations by becoming a founding partner of the East Midlands Institute of Technology (EMIoT) – a consortium with Loughborough University, the University of Derby, and Derby College Group.

-The EMIoT focuses on advanced technical education in fields such as engineering, digital technology, construction, and leadership, enabling students to progress from new T Levels and Higher Technical Qualifications up to degrees and postgraduate programmes offered across the partner institutionsIn May 2025, a dedicated Institute of Technology facility on the college campus opened to support this collaboration with specialised laboratories and teaching spaces.
+The EMIoT focuses on advanced technical education in fields such as engineering, digital technology, construction, and leadership, enabling students to progress from new T Levels and Higher Technical Qualifications up to degrees and postgraduate programmes offered across the partner institutions.
+In May 2025, a dedicated Institute of Technology facility on the college campus opened to support this collaboration with specialised laboratories and teaching spaces.

 The college is also a corporate member of the Chartered Institution for Further Education a status granted by Royal Charter to recognise quality and innovation in FE colleges.